 Alan’s dedication to progressing the IBM i community has earned him recognition as an IBM Champion by IBM.

 An award-winning speaker, Alan has been called “the performance guru of PHP on IBM i.”

 He shares his expertise regularly at conferences and user groups such as COMMON, ZendCon, the RPG & DB2 Summit, OMNI, the Northeast Users Group Conference, OCEAN and WMCPA.
 He also mentors other developers within the Club Seiden forum.

 In his spare time, Alan plays the trombone and studies and teaches the Feldenkrais Method® of Somatic Education.

-- Subscribe to Alan’s monthly newsletter PHP on IBM i Tips.
+- Subscribe to Alan’s monthly newsletter Open Thinking: IBM i Strategy & Tips.